priyankaswal/Myntra-Clone-Project/README.md

 # Myntra-Clone-Project
-This is my first Git Repository.
+This is my first Git Repository. <br>
 This Project is about Myntra Clone.